Perfect World (video game)

 Perfect World (完美世界, commonly abbreviated as PW and W2), is a 3D adventure and fantasy MMORPG with traditional Chinese settings.
 Players can take on various roles depending on choice of race and choice of class within that race.

 Perfect World International (or PWI) is its more recent rebrand.

 Characters develop skills over time with experience and level up via questing rewards and can use and upgrade physical and magical weapons, and team up with other players to fight against monsters in instances, bosses on the open world as well as other players.
 Very often, people will sell their accounts which saves buying the items from the in game cash shop, farming experience and gaining the skills needed.
-This option is ideal after the removal of most PvE coin making methods due to PW now being focused on PvP paying players.
+However, it is prohibited by the game rules, so the account has risks to be blocked.

 Each player can join a guild (if accepted) and thereby be part of a 200 maximum player base with common goals to achieve.
 The PW map is broken into a large number of territories which gives guilds an option to conquer and govern such territories via Territory War for reward of ownership usually in the form of coins which are used back to benefit the guild and its players.

 Territory War is 80 players VS 80 players, strategic battle which has a 3-hour maximum time cap with each class belonging to a race having unique roles to perform and teamwork and strategy is key to sustain victory.
 On the US version of PW, Territory War time cap was reduced to 1 hour 40 minutes due to the low player base numbers and low number of players attending.
 Currently, there is no real emphasis from the player base towards participating in Territory War due to useless rewards.
 Certain factions still choose to attend however, but most of the fights are completed in 15/20 mins due to other factions not being interested.
 Twilight Temple and Dawnglory servers currently have the most competitive Territory War seasons followed by Tideswell and then Etherblade server, which the latter has only had 1 faction intent on winning Territory Wars over the past few seasons.

 Perfect World is heavily based on Chinese mythology and is set in the mythical world of Pangu.
 It was launched in January 2006.

 Following its acquisition in April 2022, the North American branch of Perfect World Entertainment was rebranded as Gearbox Publishing San Francisco, with the naming to be applied retroactively to past games published under Perfect World.